martinthomson/http2-client-certs/draft-bishop-http2-additional-certs.md

 long as the server is authoritative for both origins.
-A server is considered authoritative for both origins if DNS resolves both origins to the IP address of the server and (for TLS) if the certificate presented by the server contains both origins.
+A server is considered authoritative for both origins if DNS resolves both origins to the IP address of the server and (for TLS) if the certificate presented by the server contains both origins, either as the Subject or contained in the Subject Alternative Names field.

 [I-D.ietf-httpbis-alt-svc] enables a step of abstraction from the DNS resolution.
 If both hosts have provided an Alternative Service at